 Issue Potential cause Potential solution Feedback, "whistling" Is the hearing aid inserted correctly in the ear?
-Put it back in.
+Re-insert it.
 Is the hearing aid in the correct ear?
-Check for the red mark on the right hearing aid and the blue mark on the left hearing aid.
+Check for the red marker on the right hearing aid and the blue marker on the left hearing aid.
 Is the volume very loud?
-If you have turned up the volume, try turning it down.
-Are you holding an object (e.g., a hat or a phone) close to a hearing aid?
+If you have increased the volume, try reducing it.
+Are you holding an object (e.g. a hat or a phone) close to a hearing aid?
 Move your hand away to create more space between the hearing aid and the object.
 Is your ear full of wax?
-Visit your hearing care professional or doctor to have your ears checked for wax.
+Visit your hearing care professional or physician to have your ears checked for wax.
 Some people experience more wax after being fitted with hearing aids.
 No sound Is the hearing aid turned on?
-Turn it on.See "Turning your hearing aids on and off", page 17.
+Turn it on.See "Turning your hearing aids on and off", page 14.
 Is the hearing aid charged?
 Place the hearing aid in the charger for charging.
 (See the user guide for your charger.)
 Is your ear full of wax?
-Visit your doctor.
+Visit your physician.

-Issue Potential cause Potential solution Is sound distorted or weak?
+Issue Potential cause Potential solution Sound is distorted or weak?
 Is the wax guard clogged?
-Replace it with a new one.See " Replacing the wax guards", page 35.
+Replace it with a new one.
+See "Replacing the wax guards", page 32.
 Is the microphone filter ring dirty?
 The filter ring on the faceplate may need replacement.
 Consult your hearing care professional.
-Battery runs out very quickly Did you leave your hearing aid turned on for long periods of time?
-Always place your hearing aids in the charger for recharging when you are not using them (e.g., during the night) or switch them off.
+Battery drains very quickly Did you leave your hearing aid turned on for long periods of time?
+Always place your hearing aids in the charger for recharging when you are not using them, e.g. during the night, or switch them off.
 Is the hearing aid 3-4 years old?
 Visit your hearing care professional.
 Hearing aid is not charging Does the hearing aid sit correctly in the charger?
-Make sure the inserts are fitted correctly.
+Ensure the inserts are fitted correctly.
 Place the hearing aid in the charger for charging.
 (See the user guide for your charger.)
 Is the hearing aid charger plugged into a power source?
 Plug the charger into a power source.
 (See the user guide for your charger.)
 Still having an unresolved issue?
 Consult your hearing care professional.